decentralized-identity/veramo/packages/daf-identity-manager/api/daf-identity-manager.api.md

 import { IAgentContext } from 'daf-core';
 import { IAgentPlugin } from 'daf-core';
 import { IIdentifier } from 'daf-core';
-import { IIdManager } from 'daf-core';
+import { IDidManager } from 'daf-core';
-import { IIdManagerAddKeyArgs } from 'daf-core';
+import { IDidManagerAddKeyArgs } from 'daf-core';
-import { IIdManagerAddServiceArgs } from 'daf-core';
+import { IDidManagerAddServiceArgs } from 'daf-core';
-import { IIdManagerCreateIdentifierArgs } from 'daf-core';
+import { IDidManagerCreateIdentifierArgs } from 'daf-core';
-import { IIdManagerDeleteIdentifierArgs } from 'daf-core';
+import { IDidManagerDeleteIdentifierArgs } from 'daf-core';
-import { IIdManagerGetIdentifierArgs } from 'daf-core';
+import { IDidManagerGetIdentifierArgs } from 'daf-core';
-import { IIdManagerGetIdentifierByAliasArgs } from 'daf-core';
+import { IDidManagerGetIdentifierByAliasArgs } from 'daf-core';
-import { IIdManagerGetIdentifiersArgs } from 'daf-core';
+import { IDdidManagerFindArgs } from 'daf-core';
-import { IIdManagerGetOrCreateIdentifierArgs } from 'daf-core';
+import { IDidManagerGetOrCreateIdentifierArgs } from 'daf-core';
-import { IIdManagerRemoveKeyArgs } from 'daf-core';
+import { IDidManagerRemoveKeyArgs } from 'daf-core';
-import { IIdManagerRemoveServiceArgs } from 'daf-core';
+import { IDidManagerRemoveServiceArgs } from 'daf-core';
-import { IIdManagerSetAliasArgs } from 'daf-core';
+import { IDidManagerSetAliasArgs } from 'daf-core';
 import { IKey } from 'daf-core';
 import { IKeyManager } from 'daf-core';
 import { IService } from 'daf-core';